School of Natural Science and Mathematics

 Environmental Science Focus - or - Environmental Values and Policy Focus

-Environmental Science Focus: two environmental science courses with labs, and two environmental values and policy courses.
+Environmental Science Focus: two natural science electives with labs, and two interdisciplinary electives.

-Environmental Values and Policy Focus: four environmental values and policy courses.
+Environmental Values and Policy Focus: four interdisciplinary electives.

 All students are required to complete an experiential component, which will be planned in consultation with the Environmental Studies Program director.